martinshelton/reddiwrap/readme.md

 This class allows the interaction with reddit to be simple and easy.

-RedditWrap makes it easy to:
+reddiwrap makes it easy to:

   * login,
   * view user info,